nsaccente/kubernetes-notes/kubernetes/tldr.md

 <a href="#top">Back to top</a>

+<a name="concepts-pods"></a>
+### Pods
+1. A pod is an object that represents a process running on your cluster.
+A pod encapsulates an application's container(s), storage resources, a unique IP, and options that govern how the container(s) should run.
+1. You can mix-and-match either of the following pod patterns to fit the specific need of an application you're developing.
+You are not married to a single pattern.
+   1. In _one-container-per-pod_, think of a Pod as a wrapper around a single container, and Kubernetes will just manage the Pods rather than the containers, directly.
+      This pod pattern will be referred to as a `singleton pod`.
+   1. In _multiple-containers-per-pod_, a Pod might encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
+      This pod pattern will be referred to as a `multi-container pod`.

 <a name="concepts-namespaces"></a>
 ### Namespaces
 1. A _namespace_ is a virtual cluster backed by a physical cluster.
 Think of it as a way for